kaycebasques/technicalwriting.dev/a11y/skip.rst

 I personally am learning keyboard-based navigation for "power user" reasons:
 I've heard that keyboard-only navigation is faster.
-But more importantly, `keyboard compatibility <https://www.w3.org/WAI/perspective-videos/keyboard/>`_ is a P0 website accessibility feature.
+But more importantly, `keyboard compatibility <https://www.w3.org/WAI/perspective-videos/keyboard/>`_ is a P0 (top priority) website accessibility feature.
+(I don't know if this "skip to main content" feature per se should be considered P0, but keyboard navigation in general definitely should be.)

 ------------
 How it works
 ------------

-On day 1 of this journey I realized how important the ``Tab`` key is for website navigation. ``Tab`` lets you jump between focusable elements such as links and buttons.
+On day 1 of this journey I realized how important the ``Tab`` key is for website navigation.
+Pressing ``Tab`` on my Linux machine (macOS and Windows people, see next section), lets me jump between focusable elements such as links and buttons.
 If you're viewing this page from a computer with a keyboard you can try it now: